 Yes.
-As long as you meet CDC guidelines for testing.
-This testing can be done in any approved laboratory location or designated mobile collection sites.
-For now, you will not be charged cost sharing for this testing.
+As long as you meet CDC guidelines for testing and have a doctor's order, this testing can be done in any approved laboratory location and will be covered.
+Molina Medicaid members will not have to pay for this testing.